History of VH1

-VH1's current logo, used since 2016.
-The wordmark has been in use since 2013.
+VH1's current logo since 2016 with the wordmark been introduced in 2013.

-VH1 is an American basic cable television network that is part of the MTV Entertainment Group; itself part of Paramount Global's networks division.
+VH1 is an American basic cable television channel owned by the MTV Entertainment Group sub-division of Paramount Media Networks division of Paramount Skydance.
 Launched on January 1, 1985, VH1 (which was an acronym for Video Hits One) originally focused on music and, later, pop culture-related programming aimed at older audiences than its sibling channel MTV.
 The network currently targets African-American audiences with original reality television programming, and unscripted comedies.